 Have a fire extinguisher handy.
 Make sure to have a fire extinguisher handy in case of a fire or flare-up that jumps out of the grill.
 Avoid grilling on windy days so the flame can’t be carried out of the grill.

-If you or your loved one has suffered a burn injury due to the negligence of another, contact The Husband and Wife Law Team today to find out whether you have a viable personal injury claim.
+If you or your loved one has suffered a burn due to the negligence of another, contact the Phoenix burn accident lawyers at The Husband and Wife Law Team today to find out whether you have a viable personal injury claim.

 Get Help Now